 I saw a story in the Wall Street Journal about Millennials in the banking industry.
-Short version: the Millennials don’t seem to be agreeing with the banking industry’s suggestions that they keep their heads down, focus on their work, and learn how to pay their dues, so they’re moving to other jobs.
+Short version: Millennials don’t seem to agree with the banking industry’s suggestions that they keep their heads down, focus on their work and learn how to pay their dues, so they’re moving to other jobs.
 This apparently “confounds” the banking industry.

 And since this is the point in our monthly series of posts when I normally do an interview, I thought it would make sense to hear from some Millennials.
-But it turns out I don’t need to interview someone, because Jamie and I already talked to many Millennials online when we were researching our book.
-We noticed then that the Millennials seem to be scratching their heads when it comes to the way we lead and manage in our organizations.
+When Jamie and I already talked to many Millennials online when we were researching our book, we noticed that Millennials seem to be scratching their heads when it comes to the way we lead and manage in our organizations.
 The way we do things just doesn’t make sense to them.

 “I feel like we are always a year or two behind [on technology]—and it’s always a clunky ride to get where we want to go.
 I don’t know if our company is nervous about investing in a program, but something needs to change soon.”